RobotComponents/RobotComponents-Documentation/docs/Code Generation/Declarative Actions/External Joint Position.md

 ## **Input Parameters**

+**Name (N):**  Defines the name of the joint position based on a text value.
+Each joint position name needs to be unique or empty.
+The first letter should not be a number.
+Do not use special characters.
+The variables names will be updated based on the list or datatree structure this component generates.

-**External Axis Value A (EAa):** Defines the position of external logical axis A in degrees or mm.
+**External Joint Position A (EJa):** Defines the position of external logical axis A in degrees or mm.
 The default axis value is set to `9E9` (undefined / not connected).

-**External Axis Value B (EAb):** Defines the position of external logical axis B in degrees or mm.
+**External Joint Position B (EJb):** Defines the position of external logical axis B in degrees or mm.
 The default axis value is set to `9E9` (undefined / not connected).

 ## **Variable Input Parameters**

-**External Axis Value C (EAc):** Defines the position of external logical axis C in degrees or mm.
+**External Joint Position C (EJc):** Defines the position of external logical axis C in degrees or mm.
 The default axis value is set to `9E9` (undefined / not connected).

-**External Axis Value D (EAd):** Defines the position of external logical axis D in degrees or mm.
+**External Joint Position D (EJd):** Defines the position of external logical axis D in degrees or mm.
 The default axis value is set to `9E9` (undefined / not connected).

-**External Axis Value E (EAe):** Defines the position of external logical axis E in degrees or mm.
+**External Joint Position E (EJe):** Defines the position of external logical axis E in degrees or mm.
 The default axis value is set to `9E9` (undefined / not connected).

-**External Axis Value F (EAf):** Defines the position of external logical axis F in degrees or mm.
+**External Joint Position F (EJf):** Defines the position of external logical axis F in degrees or mm.
 The default axis value is set to `9E9` (undefined / not connected).

 ## **Output Parameters**